-Most of you probably know by now about how the Dutch like to spend their Christmases and Sinterklaas holidays – especially with all this press about Zwarte Piet going around – but how do they celebrate Thanksgiving in the Netherlands?
-You might be thinking “Um…they don’t?” but wait just one turkey-day minute, dear reader!
-Haven’t you ever heard about Leiden’s Thanksgiving history? *adjusts glasses* Well, then: let me teach you.
+You may very well know by now how the Dutch like to spend their Christmas and Sinterklaas holidays — especially with all this press about Zwarte Piet going around — but how do they celebrate Thanksgiving in the Netherlands?
+You might be thinking, “Um…they don’t?” but wait just one turkey-day minute, dear reader!
+Haven’t you ever heard about Leiden’s Thanksgiving history? *adjusts glasses* Well, then, let me teach you.

 For those who don’t know much about Thanksgiving, here’s the basic story: in the 17th century, a bunch of Pilgrim colonists sailed their ship (the Mayflower, to be precise) to North America, fleeing religious persecution in England.
 There, they celebrated their first corn harvest by sharing a feast with the friendly Native American tribe who taught them how to farm the land.
 The end.

 Well, not really.
 Thanksgiving is one of the most popular American celebrations known around the world.
-It is usually associated with being thankful and charitable during that holiday.
-Not to mention all the parades and events that are being held all around the United States.
-But to foreigners, what most sticks out is the image of the typical American family seated around a dinner table filled with delicious dishes and a giant cooked turkey.
+It is usually associated with being thankful and charitable.
+Not to mention all the parades and events.
+But to foreigners, what most stands out is the image of the typical American family seated around a dinner table filled with delicious dishes and a giant cooked turkey.
 Since we do not really celebrate this holiday in the Netherlands, you could say that we imagine Thanksgiving in America being a little something like this:

-At the end of the article there will be a nice summary of what’s going on in the Netherlands during Thanksgiving.
-But first, let’s take a closer look at the key part the lovely town of Leiden played when it comes to the origins of Thanksgiving.
+At the end of the article, there will be a nice summary of what’s going on in the Netherlands during Thanksgiving.
+But first, let’s take a closer look at the key part the lovely town of Leiden played in the origins of Thanksgiving.

 So what role did Leiden play with regards to Thanksgiving?